 As a preferred feature, the software should provide ways to analyse data on customers’ social media activity so you can better tailor how you reach out to them and thus grow your following on these channels.

-Ideally, it should let you run and monitor campaigns simultaneously on the different platforms.
+Ideally, it should let you run and monitor campaigns simultaneously on different platforms.
 This ranges from allowing you to schedule and send your posts to reporting on who is clicking on, sharing or commenting on them, no matter the platform they are on.

 Some tools have advanced features which will also let you manage social promotions; monitor competitor performance on social media; and keep you up-to-date with your responses to threads which are relevant to your business.